 The ten Joe Rock stories were produced in English, Spanish, and French, with the user able to choose different reading levels and flip back and forward between languages.
 The stories had a read-to-me mode and a pop-up dictionary built in.
 Each story contained a song (also in three languages) The stories were produced for PC, Mac, and iPad.
-No longer in production, they are viewable on line.
-(They will work on browsers that support Adobe Flash) Book One Book 2 Book Three
+Unfortunately they are no longer available.

 Click the image for a YouTube version of the Pirate Song - one of my favourites.
 The most inportant thing is how you say Yaarrr!